 As the lovely people at Swarm say, “A large proportion of consumers of technology are women.
 Yet they are under-utilised and poorly represented within the profession…there are major opportunities for women to enter the industry and provide a sought after, new perspective to the challenges faced.”

 So if you have ideas on how to design spacesuits for women, or apps that help women in the developing world, this IS the place for you.

 7. Bringing women together as a large group is exciting and empowering

-3 hours later in the room was transformed with noise, questions and opinions.
+3 hours later the room was transformed with noise, questions and opinions.
 Check out Kara talking for the first time in front of 200 people!

 — Calderglen Partners (@CHSpartners) September 8, 2016